yellowbean/AbsBox/docs/source/modeling.rst

 <limit>
 """"""""""""

-``limit`` is a usedful decorator which describle how much it should pay, usually it's a cap. it is being widely used in scope :
+``limit`` is a usedful decorator which describe how much it should pay, usually it's a cap. it is being widely used in scope :

 * pay fee